successive-dev/being-devops/content/post/Expose-a-kubernetes-service-through-Ingress.md

     servicePort: 80
 ```

-and this would mean anyone visting `goku.ez` at path `/profile` which is basically this url `goku.ez/profile`, it will be redirected to `profileresolver` service.
+and this would mean anyone visiting `goku.ez` at path `/profile` which is this URL `goku.ez/profile`, it will be redirected to `profileresolver` service.

 Head over to goku.ez and see ingress doing magic for you.